maybebyte/anthesis/pages/about-me.md

   hope, sadness, and so on, just like I do.
 It's why I engage in the [principle of charity](https://en.wikipedia.org/wiki/Principle_of_charity).
-- Self-improvement and learning.
-Simply put, I wouldn't be me without those desires.
+- Self-improvement, metacognition, and learning.
+Understanding how to effectively learn and improve is as important as those tasks in themselves.
+Mindfulness is an important tool to consider in this context, as performance is generally heightened in a state of flow.
 - Writing.
 Teaching is one of the best ways to learn, not to mention that writing can be fulfilling and thought-provoking.
 Sometimes it's as simple as jotting down ideas on occasion.
 I started to